Azure-Samples/streaming-at-scale/event-hubs-capture/README.md

-# Streaming at Scale with Cosmos DB
+# Streaming at Scale with Event Hubs Capture

-This sample uses Cosmos DB as database to store JSON data
+This sample uses Event Hubs Capture and Apache Drill to ingest data and make it available to be queried.

 The provided scripts will an end-to-end solution complete with load test client.

 ## Running the Scripts

 Please note that the scripts have been tested on Windows 10 WSL/Ubuntu and macOS X, so make sure to use one of these two environment to run the scripts.
-A PowerShell script is also in the works.

 ## Setup Solution